 • Human Rights: The software, services and training our Human Rights Program provides keeps human rights defenders safe and have become critically important in larger efforts to pursue reform, seek justice and begin the process of reconciliation. https://benetech.org/work-area/human-rights/

 * Poverty: Even as economies around the world grow, global inequality levels continue to rise.
 Education, housing, and employment among others, are all critical socioeconomic ingredients necessary for people to live and prosper.
 Through information and data-driven social innovation, our poverty alleviation efforts are helping to close the gaps and provide a bridge to new opportunities for those that need it. https://benetech.org/work-area/poverty/

 Bookshare is an initiative of Benetech.
 Bookshare is the world’s largest online accessible library of copyrighted content for people with print disabilities.
 Through its technology initiatives and partnerships, Bookshare seeks to raise the floor on accessibility issues so that individuals with print disabilities have the same ease of access to print materials as people without disabilities.
-In 2007 and again in 2012, Bookshare received five-year awards from the U.S. Department of Education, Office of Special Education Programs (OSEP), to provide free access for all U.S. students with a qualified print disability.
-The Bookshare library now has over 550,000 books and serves more than 450,000 members.
-To learn more about Bookshare, please visit bookshare.org.
+In 2007 and again in 2012 and 2017, Bookshare received five-year awards from the U.S. Department of Education, Office of Special Education Programs (OSEP), to provide free access for all U.S. students with a qualified print disability.
+The Bookshare library now has over 700,000 books and serves more than 500,000 members.
+And Bookshare technology is spanning the globe, powering digital libraries for people with disabilities in the UK, Canada, India, Bangladesh, Pakistan, Philippines and other countries where the need is great.
+To learn more about Bookshare, please visit https://bookshare.org.